XxRexRaptorxX/Nexus/README.md

 ## 📖 Description

-This mod is an **enhanced** standalone version of the "Nexus" block from [Age of Weapons](https://www.curseforge.com/minecraft/mc-mods/age-of-weapons), which allows you to play a team based tower defense game mode against other players!
+This mod is an **enhanced** standalone version of the "Nexus" block from [Age of Weapons](https://www.curseforge.com/minecraft/mc-mods/age-of-weapons), which allows you to play a team-based tower defense game mode against other players!

-I suggest you to use [MultiMine](https://www.curseforge.com/minecraft/mc-mods/multi-mine) for more team play with this mod.
+I suggest that you use [MultiMine](https://www.curseforge.com/minecraft/mc-mods/multi-mine) for more team play with this mod.

  -----